+Rights and duties prescribed by Canons of DioceseArt.
+IV

+To be Bishop's Council of Advice

-Rights and duties prescribed by Canons of Diocese Art.
-IV To be Bishop's Council of Advice To concur in election of Presiding Bishop in interim of Convention Art.
-I. 3 To give consent to resignation of Bishop or Bishop Coadjute or when elected to another jurisdiction Art.
-II, 8 elected to another jurisdictionStanding Liturgical Commission-See Liturgical Commission.
+To be Bishop's Council of AdviceArt.
+IV To concur in election of Presiding Bishop in interim

+of Convention

+of Convention

+elected to another jurisdiction

+elected to another jurisdiction

+Standing Liturgical Commission-See Liturgical Commission.

 State of the Church, Annual reports to Bishop I. 5.
-1 Information included I. 5.
-1 Committee of House of Deputies on I. 5.
-3(b) Diocesan Journals to Secretary of House of Deputies I. 5.
-3(a) Mode of securing accurate view of I. 5 Presiding Bishop may address the Convention on I. 2.
-4(a)(4) Reports on 1.
-5. 3(b) Statistics, Sent to Recorder I. 1.
-6(b) Strategy and policy of the Church 4/ \/4\ Presiding Bishop to give leadership in I. 2.
-4(a)(1) Structure, Standing Commission on 1.
-1. 2(t) Suffragan Bishop, Election of Art.
-11, 4 May be placed in charge of Diocese on death of Bishop Art.
-11, 3 To have seat and vote in House of Bishops Art.
-1, 2 Suffragan Bishop, Act as Assistant to Bishop 111.
-16. 3 Cannot be Rector of a Parish 111.
-10. 8 Concurrence of General Convention III.
-10. 2(a) Consent of Bishops and Standing Committees 111.
-10. 2(a) Consent of General Convention or Bishops and Standing III 16 2(-) Committees necessary III.
-10. 2(a) Election during recess 111.
-10. 2(a) Election of 111.
-10. 1 Election of Missionary Bishop asEligibility as Bishop or Bishop Coadjutor III.
-13. 0(a) Alternative procedure III.
-10. 7(a) Consent to validity of election III.
-16. 7(0) Eligibility of Missionary Bishop as III 15 6(a) For Missionary Diocese III 16 4 Limitation on exercise of episcopal functions III 16 6(d) New election allowed if election not completed III.
-16. 2(c) Not more than two in one Diocese III.
-16. 3 Resignation III.
-16. 6 Resignation required at age seventy-two years III.
-16. 6(a) House of Deputies to be notified III.
-16. 6(b) Presiding Bishop to communicate fact of acceptance.
-III.
-16. 6(b) Presiding Bishop to notify other Bishops III.
-16. 6(a) Procedure in case of failure so to resign III.
-16. 6(c) Record to be made III.
-16. 6(b) To be tendered to Presiding Bishop III.
-16. 6(a) Tenure of office III.
-16. 6(d) When may act on ordination III.
-9. 3(a) Sunday, Due celebration of II.
-1 Lord's Day observed II.
-1 Suspension sentence of Art.
-IX Rishon to pronounce Remission of, to be provided for by Canon Art IX
+1

+Information included I. 5.
+1

+Committee of House of Deputies on I. 5.
+3(b)

+Diocesan Journals to Secretary of House of Deputies I. 5.
+3(a)

+Mode of securing accurate view ofI.
+5

+Presiding Bishop may address the Convention on I. 2.
+4(a)(4)

+Reports on I. 5.
+3(b)

+Statistics, Sent to Recorder I. 1.
+6(b)

+Strategy and policy of the Church Presiding Bishop to give leadership in I. 2.
+4(a)(1)

+Presiding Bishop to give leadership in I. 2.
+4(a)(1)

+Structure, Standing Commission on

+Suffragan Bishop, Election of

+May be placed in charge of Diocese on death of Bishop Art.
+II, 5

+To have seat and vote in House of Bishops Art.
+I, 2

+Suffragan Bishop, Act as Assistant to Bishop

+Cannot be Rector of a Parish III.
+16. 8

+Concurrence of General Convention

+Consent of Bishops and Standing Committees

+Consent of General Convention or Pichons and Standing

+Consent of General Convention or Bishops and Standing Committees necessary

+Committees necessary

+Election during recess

+Election of

+Election of Missionary Bishop as

+Eligibility as Bishop or Bishop Coadjutor

+Alternative procedure

+Consent to validity of election

+Eligibility of Missionary Bishop as III.
+15. 6(a)

+For Missionary Diocese III.
+16. 4

+Limitation on exercise of episcopal functionsIII.
+16. 6(d)

+New election allowed if election not completed

+Not more than two in one Diocese III.
+16. 3

+Resignation III.
+16. 6

+Resignation required at age seventy-two years

+House of Deputies to be notifiedIII.
+16. 6(b)

+Presiding Bishop to communicate fact of acceptanceIII.
+16. 6(b)

+Presiding Bishop to notify other Bishops

+Procedure in case of failure so to resign

+Record to be made

+Record to be made

+Tenure of office

+When may act on ordination

+Sunday, Due celebration of II.
+1

+Lord's Day observed II.
+1

+Suspension, sentence of

+Rishon to pronounce

+Bishop to pronounce

+Kemission oj, to be provided for by CanonArt.
+IX